juanmiguelrl/breast-cancer-subtyping/README.md

 &emsp; remove_other : Boolean, if true it will remove all the rows with the value specified in other_name in the target column (this is executed after new_group)

 ### Split dataframe (--sd):
+.This option splits the dataframes provided into 2 dataframes with the same ratio of each class than the original.
 dictionary called "split_dataframe":
-(This option splits the dataframes provided into 2 dataframes with the same ratio of each class than the original)
 List of dictionaries containing each one:
 &emsp;dataframe: Path to the dataframe to be splitted.
 &emsp;validation_split: Number between 0 and 1 which indicates which percentage of the dataframe goes to each new dataframe (0.4 for example will result in the first dataframe having 60% of the data and the second one having a 40%)